 Your attorney must be ready to take your case to trial and have the evidence that demonstrates the defendant’s role in causing your injuries and other damages.

 A trial lets you and your attorney present your case to a judge and jury.
 The jury determines the guilt and liability of the defendant once both sides present their evidence.

 The judge and jury will determine how much compensation you receive.
 But it can be challenging to predict how a jury will decide on any given case.

 It’s this uncertainty that causes most personal injury claims to be settled out of court.
 If you and the defendant can agree on a fair settlement, then avoiding a trial may be in your best interest.

 But a skilled legal professional can evaluate your case and determine its value as well as the likelihood that you’ll be successful in a trial.

-Choosing the best option for you is an important part of the legal process.
-Settlements can also require lengthy negotiations with their own costs to consider.
+Choosing the best option for you is an integral part of the legal process.
+Settlements can also require lengthy negotiations with their costs to consider.